Eudorajab1/py4web_pythonanywhere_source/README.md

 ```
 NOTE: project_home needs to point to your apps foleder.
 In this case it was originally /home/eueorajab/

-Reload the server and that should be it.
+Reload the server from the Web Tab and that should be it.